Julia Volkova: 1999–2011: Formation of t.A.T.u.

-2011–present: Musical work after t.A.T.u.
+2011–2025: Musical work after t.A.T.u.

 After the breakup of t.A.T.u., Volkova made an announcement on her YouTube channel, launching her website and mentioning that she was working on a solo album in Moscow and Los Angeles.

 On 16 August 2011, Volkova announced on her website as well as on Facebook and Twitter that she had officially signed with Russian label Gala Records, a subsidiary of EMI records.
 She also stated that her new single, "All Because of You/Сдвину мир", would be released in late August, with an accompanying video.
 Two weeks after the announcement, her official site reported that the singer would be returning to the studio to complete an additional recording session for "All Because of You/Сдвину мир", and that the single would be officially released in October.
 For a third time, the release was postponed until November.
 Though fans hoped for "All Because of You" to premiere on the radio prior to Volkova's South American tour, it was planned to premiere during her first performance in Rio de Janeiro on 17 November 2011.
 The Russian version, "Сдвину мир", premiered on Lenta.ru on 11 November 2011.
 The song was recorded in Sweden and was produced by Niclas Molinder, Joacim Persson, Johan Fransson, Tim Larsson, and Tobias Lundgren.
 A music video accompanied it, directed by Evan Winter.
 The music video was released on 2 December 2011, premiering on Ello.com and Volkova's website.

 Volkova also announced she would travel to South America for a promotional tour, where she would perform some songs by t.A.T.u. and some of her solo material.
 "All Because of You" peaked at number 247 in her native Russia.

 On 1 March 2012, it was reported by the press that Volkova was one of the 25 artists in the final selection who would be competing in order to represent Russia at the Eurovision Song Contest 2012 in Baku, Azerbaijan.
 Russian broadcaster RTR later confirmed her participation.
 She entered the competition together with Eurovision 2008 winner Dima Bilan as a duo, with the song "Back to Her Future".
 They finished in second place with 29.25 points, behind the winning entry, "Party for Everybody", by Russian ethno-pop band Buranovskiye Babushki, with 38.51 points.